fasrc/helmod/doc/HOWTO.md

 ```

 `NAME` and `VERSION` are whatever the app claims, though some adjustments may be required -- see [this FAQ item](FAQ.md#what-are-the-naming-conventions-and-restrictions-for-an-apps-name-version-and-release).
-`RELEASE` is used to track the build under the fasrcsw system and should be of the form `fasrc##` where `##` is a two-digit number.
+`RELEASE` is used to track the build under the HeLmod system and should be of the form `fasrc##` where `##` is a two-digit number.
-If this is the first fasrcsw-style build, use `fasrc01`; otherwise increment the fasrc number used in the previous spec file for the app.
+If this is the first HeLmod-style build, use `fasrc01`; otherwise increment the fasrc number used in the previous spec file for the app.

-Regarding `TYPE`, a major purpose of fasrcsw is to manage entire software environments for multiple compiler and MPI implementations.
+Regarding `TYPE`, a major purpose of HeLmod is to manage entire software environments for multiple compiler and MPI implementations.
 Apps are therefore categorized by their *dependencies* (see [this FAQ item](FAQ.md#why-is-a-compiler-a-core-app-and-not-a-comp-app--why-is-an-mpi-implementation-a-comp-app-and-not-an-mpi-app) more about this initially non-intuitive convention, adopted from TACC):

 * A *Core* app is one that does not depend on a compiler or MPI implementation.